H0K5/multitun/README.md

 * Make sure on the server side that the listen port is allowed through the host and network firewalls

+* Adjust the webdir parameter in multitun.conf to specify the directory containing HTML to serve browsers who access the server without WS.

 Configuration
 =============